nfall3/FoodLoop/README.md

 - The website will open in your browser
 - You must still run the Node.js server for login and signup to work

-2. Running the Backend with Node.js
-This is required for all database features.
+2. Running the Backend with Node.js (another way to run the website) This is required for all database features.
 - Open the terminal inside the project folder
 - Install backend dependencies